About my region – Toowoomba Queensland

 About my region is a series of individual profiles of the agricultural, forestry and fisheries industries in your region.
-This regional profile presents an overview of the agriculture sector in the Toowoomba region and the recent Queensland financial performance of the broadacre, dairy, vegetable, and sugarcane industries.
+This regional profile presents an overview of the agriculture sector in the Toowoomba region and the recent Queensland financial performance of the broadacre, dairy and vegetable industries.

-Agricultural land in the Toowoomba region occupies 1,697 square kilometres, or 75 per cent of the region.
-Areas classified as conservation and natural environments (nature conservation, protected areas and minimal use) occupy 322 square kilometres, or 14 per cent of the region.
-The most common land use by area is grazing native vegetation, which occupies 761 square kilometres or 34 per cent of the Toowoomba region.
+Agricultural land in the Toowoomba region occupies 1,700 square kilometres, or 75 per cent of the region.
+Areas classified as conservation and natural environments (nature conservation, protected areas and minimal use) occupy 320 square kilometres, or 14 per cent of the region.
+The most common land use by area is grazing native vegetation, which occupies 760 square kilometres or 34 per cent of the Toowoomba region (ABARES 2016).

-Health care and social assistance was the largest employment sector with 9,400 people, followed by retail trade with 8,700 people and education and training with 8,400 people.
-Other important employment sectors in the region were construction, agriculture, forestry and fishing, and professional, scientific and technical services.
-The agriculture, forestry and fishing sector employed 5,900 people, representing 11 per cent of the region's workforce.
+Health care and social assistance was the largest employment sector with 12,800 people, followed by education and training with 8,900 people, and construction with 7,600 people.
+Other important employment sectors in the region were retail trade; manufacturing; and other services.
+The agriculture, forestry and fishing sector employed 1,000 people representing 1 per cent of the region's workforce.

 Value of agricultural production

-The Toowoomba region has a diverse agricultural sector.
-The most important commodities in the region based on the gross value of agricultural production were other vegetables n.e.c. ($60 million), followed by lettuces ($30 million) and poultry ($28 million).
-These commodities together contributed 48 per cent of the total value of agricultural production in the region.
+The most important commodities in the Toowoomba region based on the gross value of agricultural production were lettuce ($43 million), followed by poultry ($41 million) and sweet corn ($38 million).
+These commodities together contributed 44 per cent of the total value of agricultural production in the region.

 Number and type of farms

 ABS data indicate that in 2018–19 there were 212 farms in the Toowoomba region with an estimated value of agricultural operations of $40,000 or more.
 The region contains 1 per cent of all farm businesses in Queensland.